+High-level observations

-High-level observations on the design of the Global Fund governance framework The OIG assessed the alignment of the six core Global Fund Board functions created by the 2011 governance reforms against international codes of practice.
+The OIG assessed the alignment of the six core Global Fund Board functions created by the 2011 governance reforms against international codes of practice.
 The office found that the Board's functions are broadly in line with good governance standards.